Service Submission: Finding Fulfillment in Serving Others

 • Emotional safety — not just physical trust

 Some subs love receiving detailed protocols and structure from their Dominants.
 Others create their own rituals and offer them up.
+Service submission is a collaborative process.
+Personally, I have certain rituals and service-based tasks that I'm very particular about, but I also appreciate when a service submissive brings their own ideas to the table.

 Service doesn’t mean you have no autonomy — it means you’re choosing to give with intention and care.
+Service subs should establish clear boundaries with their Dominants, such as how much and which times they are available, types of service that both people consent to, etc.

 How to Explore Service Submission